microsoft/Windows-iotcore-samples/Samples/VideoCaptureSample/README.md

 This is a headed sample.
 To better understand what headed mode is and how to configure your device to be headed, follow the instructions [here](https://docs.microsoft.com/en-us/windows/iot-core/learn-about-hardware/headlessmode).

-### Load the project in Visual Studio

-You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/Microsoft/Windows-iotcore-samples/archive/master.zip).
-Make a copy of the folder on your disk and open the project from Visual Studio.

-This is a Universal Windows application

 ### Connecting your Video Capture device

 You'll need: